ahmeda313/Feedback-Management/README.md

 # Feedback-Management
 Feedback management system for college.
-It is a software for collecting feedback from students on faculty on various parametersim working on some improvements
+It is a software for collecting feedback from students on faculty on various parameters

+working on some improvements
 1. Better design
 2. Interactive UI